-Every Lie group representation gives rise to a Lie algebra representation over the same vector space called the differential of the representation (see e.g. Proposition 1.3.14. in \cite{goodman2009symmetry}).
-So far the relevant Lie group representations have been denoted by capital Greek letters ($\Rep$ for the $\U(d)$ representations and $\Repp$ for the $\Ort(d)$ ones).
-Their corresponding Lie algebra representations will be denoted by lowercase Greek letters: $\rep$ for $\ualg(d)$ representations and $\repp$ for $\So(d)$ representations.
+Every Lie group representation gives rise to a Lie algebra representation over the same vector space called the differential of the representation (see, e.g., Proposition 1.3.14.~in \cite{goodman2009symmetry}).
+So far, the relevant Lie group representations have been denoted by capital Greek letters ($\Rep$ for the $\U(d)$ representations and $\Repp$ for the $\Ort(d)$ ones).
+The corresponding Lie algebra representations will be denoted by lowercase Greek letters: $\rep$ for $\ualg(d)$ representations and $\repp$ for $\So(d)$ representations.

-The following proposition describes when an irreducible Lie group representation induces an irreducible Lie algebra representation (see Proposition 1.7.7. in \cite{goodman2009symmetry}): \begin{proposition} Given a polynomial representation $\Rep$ of a Lie group $G$ and its differential $\rep$ on the Lie algebra $\mathfrak{g}$.
+The following proposition describes when an irreducible Lie group representation induces an irreducible Lie algebra representation (see Proposition 1.7.7.~in \cite{goodman2009symmetry}): \begin{proposition} Let $\Rep$ be a polynomial representation of a Lie group $G$ and let $\rep$ be its differential on the Lie algebra $\mathfrak{g}$.
 The differential representation is irreducible if and only if $\Rep$ is irreducible on the connected subgroup of $G$. \end{proposition}

-The unitary group is connected, therefore any unitary tensor irrep will give rise to a Lie algebra irrep, thus they will be labelled by the same Young diagrams.
+The unitary group is connected; therefore, any unitary tensor irrep will give rise to a Lie algebra irrep, thus they will be labelled by the same Young diagrams.

 However, the case of the orthogonal group is more involved.
-The following is true for the connected component, $\SO(d)$ (see Theorems 5.5.23. and 5.5.24. in \cite{goodman2009symmetry}): \begin{theorem} Let $\Repp_{\lambda}$ be an $\Ort(d)$ tensor irrep where $d=2n$ or $d=2n+1$.
+The following is true for the connected component $\SO(d)$ (see Theorems 5.5.23.~and 5.5.24.~in \cite{goodman2009symmetry}): \begin{theorem} Let $\Repp_{\lambda}$ be an $\Ort(d)$ tensor irrep where $d=2k$ or $d=2k+1$.
 Then the following is true for its restriction to $\SO(d)$: